Best horse clippers: mains and battery powered | Horse & Hound

 Liveryman Black Beauty mains horse clippers

-This mains clipper is designed to provide up to 10000hrs of work with a smooth cutting performance due to a unique aluminium streamlined head.
-The clipper has variable speed settings of 1500 and 2700 rpm and has a multi vent design that keeps them running at a cool temperature.
+These mains clippers are designed to provide 10,000 hours of smooth cutting performance, due to it’s unique aluminium streamlined head.
+The clipper has variable speed settings of 1,500 and 2,700 rpm and has a multi-vent design that keeps them running at a cool temperature.
 They come supplied with clipper oil, brush and with A2 cutter and comb sets.

-Buy Now: Liveryman Black Beauty clippers at Amazon from £264.95
+Buy Now: Liveryman Black Beauty clippers from £325

 Heiniger Xperience horse clippers

-The Heiniger Xperience Clipper is a powerful yet quiet running clipper, which are easy to use with low vibrations.
-They are slimline with a lightweight body that has been reinforced with fibreglass to give strength and durability.
-The design of these clippers give a comfortable clipping position and simplifies the task of clipping those sensitive areas, such as under the belly.
-They are powered by a 200 watt permanent magnet motor and weigh 1.2kg.
-These clippers come with a two-year warranty and are supplied in a durable protective carry case complete with two sets of clipping blades, oil, clipper brush and screw driver for your blades.
+The Heiniger Xperience Clipper are powerful yet quiet running clippers, which are easy to use with low vibrations.
+They are slimline with a lightweight body reinforced with fibreglass for strength and durability.
+The design of these clippers gives a comfortable clipping position and simplifies the task of clipping sensitive areas, such as under the belly.
+They are powered by a 200-watt permanent magnet motor and weigh 1.2kg.
+These clippers come with a two-year warranty and are supplied in a durable protective carry case complete with two sets of clipping blades, oil, clipper brush and screwdriver for your blades.

-Buy Now: Heiniger Xperience clipper at Naylors from £329
+Buy Now: Heiniger Xperience clipper from £369

 Lister Star horse clippers

-As the first permanent magnet motor clipper of its type on the market, this is a powerful fast and efficient clipper that maintains speed even in tough conditions.
-It is ergonomically designed for a slimmer grip, with an overload switch to protect the motor and a ventilated head to cool the blades as well as replaceable air filters.
-On top of this, they come supplied in a case with the blades already fitted.
+As the first permanent magnet motor clipper of its type on the market, these are powerful fast and efficient clippers that maintain speed even in tough conditions.
+They are ergonomically designed for a slimmer grip, with an overload switch to protect the motor and a ventilated head to cool the blades as well as replaceable air filters.
+On top of this, they come in a case with the blades already fitted.

 Pegasus 150 heavy-duty battery horse clippers

 These heavy-duty Pegasus battery clippers come with rechargeable lithium-ion batteries and are very lightweight, weighing just 1kg.
-They are sold with 1mm and 3mm blades, charger, heavy duty carry case, clipper oil and cleaning brush included.
+They are sold with 1mm and 3mm blades, charger, heavy duty carry case, clipper oil and cleaning brush.

 Kerbl constantaRodeo horse clippers

-Egonomically shaped, the constantaRodeo fits both big and small hands with the newly developed blades designed to slide smoothly through the coat.
+Egonomically shaped, the constantaRodeo fits both big and small hands with newly developed blades designed to slide smoothly through the coat.
 Coupled with a weight of only 690g and a good cooling system, these clippers are powerful, effective and aim to avoid tired hands.

 Clipperman Baroness battery horse clippers

 We think these clippers are great for the one- or two-horse owner.
-They are lightweight (700g) and easy to use, with a clip on battery pack and a 40mm handle width.
+They are lightweight (700g) and easy to use, with a clip-on battery pack and a 40mm handle width.
 The dual speed settings allow you to drop down to a slower speed when clipping around problem areas plus a faster speed for less sensitive areas.
-The Li-Ion battery pack allows up to two and a half hours of running time, with only a three hours charge time.
+The Li-Ion battery pack allows up to two and a half hours of running time, with only a three-hour charge time.
 This is another set of clippers that come with A2 blades, blade guard, battery charger, clipper oil, cleaning brush, screwdriver and instruction manual.

 Liveryman Elite horse clippers

-The Liveryman Elite Clipper are mains clippers, which are easy to handle with a shorter body and light in weight.
-The Elite are suitable for light to medium use and come complete with A2 medium blades, clipper oil, brush and an instruction manual.
+The Liveryman Elite Clipper are mains clippers, which are easy to handle with a short body and light in weight.
+They are suitable for light to medium use and come with A2 medium blades, clipper oil, brush and an instruction manual.
 Theses clippers also have a one-year warranty valid from the date of purchase.

 Horseandhound.co.uk is the home of expert buyers guides covering all things equestrian, from clippers to rugs, riding boots to safety hats.
 Whatever you’re looking for, we can help you to chose the products that really suit your needs.